GUIDE: Resolving Domain Bias in GUI Agents through Real-Time Web Video Retrieval and Plug-and-Play Annotation: Method

-We formalize the annotation step as an inverse dynamics problem.
+We formalize the annotation step as a pairwise video annotation problem.
 Let $s_t$ and $s_{t+1}$ denote two consecutive keyframe images, $E_t$ and $E_{t+1}$ the corresponding OmniParser element graphs (bounding boxes, types, and text labels), $T_{\mathrm{topic}}$ the video topic extracted during retrieval, and $C_{\mathrm{sub}}$ the local subtitle context (preceding, current, and following sentences at the corresponding timestamp).
-The annotation agent acts as an inverse dynamics function:
+The annotation agent acts as a VLM pairwise annotation function: